mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >
 >By default, [!DNL Journey Optimizer] license contract allows you to delegate up to 10 subdomains.
 Reach out to your Adobe contact if you want to increase this limitation.
 >
->The use of CNAMEs for subdomain delegation is currently not supported by Journey Optimizer.

 To delegate a new subdomain, follow the steps below: